4realjn/GMAIL-ACCOUNT-CREATOR-PYTHON-/README.md

 # GMAIL-ACCOUNT-CREATOR-PYTHON-

-- MULTI THREADING
+- Multi threading
--  PROXY SUPPORT
+-  Proxy support
--  full requests
+-  Full requests
 -  Account management
 - you get a list of created accounts in many formats

 # TELEGRAM